 Please bear in mind that the ConfigServer Security & Firewall (AKA CSF) plugin is a third-party software and is not part of cPanel's suite of software, so as a result its provision, configuration, and management are beyond the scope of our support.
 Please note that cPanel, LLC only supports the cPanel-provided software and does not provide general system/network administration services or support for third-party software.

 The purpose of this guide is purely informational and as such cPanel, LLC will not assume responsibility for any potential adverse outcomes that might arise from its adoption.
 You may, therefore, wish to seek assistance from a qualified system administrator regarding any potential issues, as one would have the tools and knowledge in order to assist you.

-Furthermore, CSF has their own support channel, forum, and ticketing system, so you always can/should refer to this link in case you require further assistance with any issues concerning CSF:
+Furthermore, CSF has its own support channel, forum, and ticketing system, so you always can/should refer to this link in case you require further assistance with any issues concerning CSF:

 Here is a list of a few very useful CSF commands covering some of the most common tasks when managing CSF on your server.

 |csf -f||Flush/Stop firewall rules (note: lfd may restart csf)